dineshselvantdm-zz/javascript-circular-carousel/README.md

 Circular Carousel using vanilla javascript.
 Very Light weight and size is ~2.5KB.
 No dependencies.
 Compatible with all javascript frameworks like Mithril JS, React JS, Angular JS etc. requestAnimationFrame() is used for carousel animation.
 Optimized for browser paint time.
+Improves page load time.

 Require the minified js.